yashmadan123/mslearn-openai/Instructions/Labs/GC-AZ-lab2.md

    ![](../media/classic-cloudshell-prompt.png)

-1. Again repeat command you executed in step number 4 and 5 for the language of your preference.
+1. Repeat the commands you executed in steps 4 and 5 for the language of your preference.

 #### Task 2.2: Configure your application